prabuw/prabuw.github.io/_posts/2014-01-02-answers-to-net-senior-developer-interview-questions.markdown

 <div align="justify">What is cross site scripting and how do you prevent it? </div>
 <div align="justify"><font color="#000000"><font color="#000080">Cross-site scripting (XSS) is a potential vulnerability found typically in web applications, where a piece of client-side script is injected into a web page that is viewed by other users.
 Once other users view this page, the injected client-side script is then executed.<br><br>A simple example of this is:
 <ul>
-<li>A user enters the following script tag such as<em> </em><code><script>alert(‘Hello’)</script></code> in to a form on a message board and submits the form.
+<li>A user enters the following script tag such as<em> </em><code><script>alert(‘Hello')</script></code> in to a form on a message board and submits the form.
 <li>The form data (i.e. the message) is stored into the database.
 <li>The next time any user navigates to the page where this message is displayed, the script is executed, which in this case pops up a harmless but annoying alert.
-More malicious scripts can be written to hijack a user’s session , re-direct users to other pages, and even by-passing the <a href="http://en.wikipedia.org/wiki/Same-origin_policy" target="_blank">same-origin policy</a>.</li>
+More malicious scripts can be written to hijack a user's session , re-direct users to other pages, and even by-passing the <a href="http://en.wikipedia.org/wiki/Same-origin_policy" target="_blank">same-origin policy</a>.</li>
 </ul>
 <p></font>
 <ul></ul>